-- (f) A comparison of the premium rates with issue age rate schedule rates, at a reasonable selection of ages, for similar policy forms and comparable premiumpaying periods also available from the company.
-The actuary should describe the situations where the premium rate schedules are less than those for existing products and detail the differences and testing done by the actuary to determine that the filed premiums are not inadequate. - (4) After reviewing the initial rate filing, the Interstate Insurance Product Regulation Commission may request an actuarial demonstration that benefits are reasonable in relation to the premiums charged.
-The actuarial demonstration shall include either premium and claim experience on similar policy forms, adjusted for any premium or benefit differences, relevant and credible data from other sources, or both.
+- (g) For other than dollar-for-dollar long-term care insurance, a comparison of the premium rates with issue age rate schedule rates, at a reasonable selection of ages, for similar policy forms and comparable premium-paying periods also available from the company.
+The actuary should describe the situations where the premium rate schedules are less than those for existing products and detail the differences and testing done by the actuary to determine that the filed premiums are not inadequate. - (h) Descriptions supporting the certification prepared, dated and signed by a member of the American Academy of Actuaries, required under § 1B.(2) of the Core Standards for Individual Long-term Care Insurance Policies, that the nonforfeiture and contingent nonforfeiture benefits offered or provided under the policy are in compliance with the requirements of § 8, Nonforfeiture Benefits, of the Model Act and with § 28D and E, Nonforfeiture Benefit Requirement, of the Model Regulation or § 28K thereof.
+This requirement shall not apply to life insurance policies that provide long-term care benefits only in the form of an acceleration of the death benefit. - (i) Descriptions supporting the certification prepared, dated and signed by a member of the American Academy of Actuaries or a company officer required under § 1B(3) of the Core Standards for Individual Long-term Care Insurance Policies, that an inflation protection benefit offered or provided under the policy is in compliance with the requirements of § 13A and F, Requirement to Offer Inflation Protection, of the Model Regulation.
+This requirement does not apply to life insurance policies that provide long-term care benefits only in the form of an acceleration of the death benefit. - (4) After reviewing the initial rate filing, the Interstate Insurance Product Regulation Commission may request an actuarial demonstration that benefits are reasonable in relation to the premiums charged.
+The actuarial demonstration shall include either premium and claim experience on similar policy forms, adjusted for any premium or benefit differences, relevant and credible data from other sources, or both. - (5) For other than dollar-for-dollar long-term care insurance:

-- (5) (a) Rate guarantee periods applicable to initial, new or additional long-term care coverage in excess of five years from the effective date of such coverage shall not be permitted.
-This provision does not preclude a noncancellable policy or a guaranteed renewable policy that guarantees premiums will not increase after an insured has attained a specified age as defined in the policy. - (b) A separate additional premium for rate guarantee periods applicable to initial, new or additional long-term care coverage shall not be permitted.
+- (a) Rate guarantee periods applicable to initial, new or additional long-term care coverage in excess of five years from the effective date of such coverage shall not be permitted.
+This provision does not preclude a noncancellable policy or a guaranteed renewable policy that guarantees premiums will not increase after an insured has attained a specified age as defined in the policy; - (b) A separate additional premium for rate guarantee periods applicable to initial, new or additional long-term care coverage shall not be permitted.

-§ 3 ANNUAL SUBMISSION REQUIREMENTS SUBSEQUENT TO INITIAL RATE FILINGS AND PRIOR TO APPROVAL OF RATE SCHEDULE INCREASES
+§ 3.
+ANNUAL SUBMISSION REQUIREMENTS SUBSEQUENT TO INITIAL RATE FILINGS AND PRIOR TO APPROVAL OF RATE SCHEDULE INCREASES FOR OTHER THAN DOLLAR-FOR-DOLLAR LONG-TERM CARE INSURANCE